thorGabe123/MLOps/README.md

 # Group 30 - Text Generation using Natural Language Processing

 ## Overall goal of the project
-The goal of the project is to generate comprehensive paragraph continuing on an initial text prompt.
+The goal of the project is to fine-tune a model to generate comprehensive paragraphs continuing on an initial text prompt.

 ## What framework are you going to use?
 Working with NLP, we plan to use the Transformers framework.